6 Smart Ways to Stimulate Baby's Mind

-Babies love music so let your playtime have a soundtrack.
+Babies love music, so give your playtime a soundtrack.
 Turn everyday activities into a sing-along by making up fun songs while you’re setting out lunch, folding laundry or cleaning.
 The more you change the tone and pitch of your voice, the better.

-From classical music to The Beatles, listening to music has been linked to math aptitude.
+Whether you’re into classical music or The Beatles, listening to music has been linked to better aptitude in math.
 So play a variety of pleasing rhythms and melodies to stimulate baby and you’ll be on the right track to raising a pint-size genius who can really groove!

 Take baby grocery shopping.
 The colors and new faces are great stimulation and an interesting change of scenery from your house.
 Plus, you can cross another item off your to-do list.

 It’s never too early to read to baby.
 The best storytellers use lots of voice inflections and tone changes.
-Hey, baby’s the only one watching so why not ham it up and have some fun?
+Hey, baby’s the only one watching, so why not go for it and have some fun?

-Find ones in fun shapes, sizes, colors, and even textures.
-Or, bring out the pots and pans and let baby channel his inner rock star.
+Find blocks in fun shapes, sizes, colors and even textures—or bring out the pots and pans and let baby channel their inner rock star.
 You don’t need the most expensive toys when baby is content to play with things you can find around the house.

-But not just any walk—stroll near a park or lake, letting baby see new things in nature.
+But not just any walk—stroll near a park or lake to let baby see new things in nature.
 Fill the walks with the sound of your voice.
-Talk throughout your stroll, pointing things out to baby and engaging her in your surroundings.
+Chat with your little one throughout your stroll, pointing things out and engaging baby in your surroundings.